sturobson/Awesome-Design-Tokens/README.md

 ## Articles

-A list of articles that discuss design tokens, including any tutorials found on how they're being created.
+A list of articles that discuss Design Tokens, including any tutorials found on how they're being created.

 - [Tokens in Design Systems](https://medium.com/eightshapes-llc/tokens-in-design-systems-25dd82d58421)
 - [Article on UX Collective](https://uxdesign.cc/design-tokens-for-dummies-8acebf010d71)